-In 1868, Lahti had merely 18 houses, but then, a railway was built and a canal to Lake Vesijärvi was constructed.
+In 1868, Lahti had merely 18 houses but then, a railway was built and a canal to Lake Vesijärvi was constructed.
 These transport routes spurred development.
 New residential and industrial areas were rapidly built.
 Only 10 years later, Lahti received market town rights and a first urban plan was devised.
 The City of Lahti was established in 1905.
 In the 1930’s, Lahti was one of the fastest-growing cities in Finland (Fig. A2).
 The population grew exponentially until 1975.
-Since the mid-1990’s, the population has slowly been increasing.
-After merging with the neighbouring municipality of Nastola on January 1, 2016, Lahti has about 120 000 residents.
+Since the mid-1990’s, the population has slowly increased.
+Since merging with the neighbouring municipality of Nastola in 2016, Lahti has about 120 000 residents.

 The urban development is compact, but green, and the city centre is densely built (imperviousness approx. 65%) (Figs. A1, A3).
 Large and continuous forests on the Salpausselkä ridge reach into the centre.
 This important green connection will decidedly be conserved and has been improved.
 In 2016, 754 new dwellings were built: 22 apartment buildings, 21 terraced houses and 131 detached houses.